-To support beneficiaries in the Programme area a Branch Office of the Joint Secretariat (BO) shall be set up in Lviv (institution will be specified by the MA and the NAat the later stage).
+To support beneficiaries in the Programme area a Branch Office of the Joint Secretariat (BO) shall be set up in Lviv (in Information and Cross-border Cooperation Support Centre DOBROSUSIDSTVO).

-- The main activities of the JS and the BO relate to: - organization of calls for proposals (information campaign for potential beneficiaries, workshops for applicants, developing application pack, assessment of applications, etc), - supporting Programme beneficiaries in the process of preparation of grant contracts and implementation of the projects (trainings for beneficiaries, assistance in introduction of changes in the projects, etc), - monitoring of implementation of the projects (projects activities progress, changes in the projects, informing on irregularities, verification of reports, etc), - supporting and assisting the Programme institutions in their functioning (organization of and participation in MC meetings and other programme events, providing statistical and analytical data on programme and projects' implementation upon request of any authorized representative of the National and Regional authorities, etc), - information, communication and promotion activities (organization of conferences and other promotional events, preparation of information and promotion materials, managing programme website, developing Annual Information and Communication Plan, etc), provision of consultations on the implementation of visibility and communication requirements to project, - participation in preparation and drafting of Programme documents.
+The main activities of the JS and the BO relate to:

+- organization of calls for proposals (information campaign for potential beneficiaries, workshops for applicants, developing application pack, assessment of applications, etc), - supporting Programme beneficiaries in the process of preparation of grant contracts and implementation of the projects (trainings for beneficiaries, assistance in introduction of changes in the projects, etc), - monitoring of implementation of the projects (projects activities progress, changes in the projects, informing on irregularities, verification of reports, etc), - supporting and assisting the Programme institutions in their functioning (organization of and participation in MC meetings and other programme events, providing statistical and analytical data on programme and projects' implementation upon request of any authorized representative of the National and Regional authorities, etc), - information, communication and promotion activities (organization of conferences and other promotional events, preparation of information and promotion materials, managing programme website, developing Annual Information and Communication Plan, etc), provision of consultations on the implementation of visibility and communication requirements to project, - participation in preparation and drafting of Programme documents.